Imran promises merit based system in Pakistan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: Prime Minister Imran Khan on Sunday night addressed a large gathering of overseas Pakistanis assuring them of changing the system back home to one which runs on merit.
+WASHINGTON: Prime Minister Imran Khan on Sunday night addressed a large gathering of overseas Pakistanis assuring then of changing the system back home to one which runs on merit.

-“You will see Pakistan prosper every year,” the prime minister told the crowd at the Capital One Arena.

-The prime minister laid out the difference between a democracy and monarchy.
-“Democracy has merit.
-In the world countries which progressed was because of meritocracy,” he said.

 Emphasising further on the benefits of democracy, Prime Minister Khan said Muslims were left behind because of monarchies.
 “In Pakistan, there was a type of Monarchy even where there was a democracy.
 Nawaz Sharif was made a leader by a military dictator.
 There was no merit.
 Shahbaz Sharif was made chief minister as he was Nawaz’s brother.
 Asif Zardari and Bilawal were made leaders because of a will,” he said.